blauwe-lucht/centralized-logging-with-vms-demo/README.md

 vagrant up
 ```

-This will create three VMs:
+This will take a while, so have some tea or coffee.
+When done, this will have created three VMs:

 ![Overview](images/overview.png)